architdharod/jamin-fan-astro/src/content/projects/05-A-Walk-in-Mermaids-Shoes.md

 color: "white"
 year: 2017
 coverImage: {
-    url: "/projectImg/mudra/cover.jpg",
+    url: "/projectImg/AWMS/cover.webp",
     alt: "Mudra Poster",
-    caption: "This is a caption for this cover image!"
-}
+    caption: "As she see her shadow, there is no one can stand like her" }
 ---
 If mermaids are refugees from the sea, what could their dreams be about?